moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/offboarding.md

 4. For **delegator**, enter your account, which is the same account you sent the self-delegate request from
 5. For **operation**, select **Leaving**
 6. For **candidate**, enter the same account as you did in the **delegator** field
-7. For **at**, enter the session key at which you submitted the delegate request
+7. For **at**, enter the session number at which you submitted the delegate request
 8. Click **Submit Transaction** and sign and send the transaction from your wallet

 ![Create and submit an extrinsic to execute the pending self-delegation request on Polkadot.js Apps](/images/node-operators/block-producers/offboarding/offboarding/offboarding-4.webp)